Jesse Welles: Career

 Welles has opened for rock bands including Dead Sara, Greta Van Fleet, Rival Sons, and Royal Blood.
 In February 2019, Welles performed as a headliner at Schubas in Chicago.
 In 2023, under the name Jesse Welles, he began playing cover songs on TikTok.
 After his father lived through a heart attack the following year, he began to write folk protest songs focused on current events.
 The songs, addressing topics including capitalism, microplastics and the fentanyl crisis in the United States, garnered attention on social media platforms like TikTok, Instagram, and YouTube.
 He has released the singles "Cancer" and "The Olympics", along with "War Isn't Murder", a protest song about the Gaza war.
 His single "United Health", published weeks after the killing of Brian Thompson, criticizes UnitedHealthcare and its founder Richard T. Burke.
 In September 2024, Welles played Farm Aid; he was introduced by Dave Matthews as "one of the best songwriters I've ever heard in my life."
-He performed on Jimmy Kimmel Live in April 2025.
+He performed on Jimmy Kimmel Live! in April 2025.
+He also performed two songs on The Late Show with Stephen Colbert in November 2025: "Join ICE" and "Red".
+Welles's "Join ICE" has been described as "another step in the comeback of the protest song".

 Welles was honored with the Spirit of Americana/Free Speech Award at the 2025 Americana Music Honors & Awards on September 10, 2025, presented in association with the First Amendment Center.
 He was also nominated for the Emerging Act of the Year award at the ceremony.

+Welles was nominated for four categories at the 68th Annual Grammy Awards, which occurred in 2026: Best Folk Album for Under The Powerlines (April 24 – September 24), Best Americana Album for Middle, Best American Roots Song for "Middle", and Best Americana Performance for "Horses".